TNT Sports (United Kingdom): Availability

 In the UK, TNT Sports is available in standard definition with all BT TV packages for BT Broadband customers.
 The 4K channel TNT Sports Ultimate is also available to BT Superfast Fibre customers for an additional fee.
 TNT Sports operates six part-time overflow channels, originally branded as BT Sport Extra, but branded since July 2023 as TNT Sports 5–10.
-They are carried via the red button on Sky, and displayed as individual channels on the BT and Virgin Media EPGs.
+They are carried via the red button on Sky and Virgin Media, and displayed as individual channels on the BT EPG.
 TNT Sports is also available to EE mobile phone contract customers to view via TNT Sports & Discovery+ apps or to stream via Discovery Plus' website.
 This can be streamed on a laptop or PC which is a stark contrast to how BT Sports used to work.

 On Sky, TNT Sports 1 only is currently offered for free to broadband subscribers as 'TNT Sports Lite', regardless of what subscription they have.
 Plusnet TV also offered the same until 1 November 2021 when their TV brand was discontinued, however, TNT Sports is still available to Plusnet customers via the app service.
 Customers who wish to view the remaining channels can subscribe to the 'TNT Sports Pack' in either standard or high definition.
 BT also provide broadband subscribers access to the channels via the Discovery+ app.

 Virgin Media customers receive TNT Sports 1, 2, 3, 4, and Ultimate as part of their "Full House" bundle however, they do not receive AMC from BT.

 TalkTalk TV customers subscribed to the TNT Sports Pack in order to receive the entire range of channels.

 In addition, Freeview HD customers received BT Sport Showcase and Virgin Media customers received BT Sport Free.
 They closed on 30 June 2018.

 On 4 December 2018, the SD versions of BT Sport and BT Sport ESPN stopped broadcasting on Virgin Media.

 On 6 February 2019, BT Sport released the app for Xbox One.
 It was later released for PlayStation 4 on 31 May 2019.
 On 8 September 2020, BT Sport also launched on Fire TV, Android TV and Roku TV.
 On 18 July 2023, following the rebrand to TNT Sports, the channels became available on the Discovery+ service for viewers in the UK, with the BT Sport application discontinued on all platforms from 12 October 2023.

+On 9 February 2026, it was announced that HBO Max would launch in the UK and Ireland on 26 March 2026, replacing Discovery+ as the streaming home for TNT Sports.